You can use the network sockets in your study bedroom or open areas around campus to connect to the University network and access the internet.

 In exceptional cases, a small switch may be permitted within a single study bedroom.
 You must obtain prior permission from IT Services.

-Please contact the Library & IT Help Desk for more details of these exceptions, and how to request them.
+Please contact the IT Support for more details of these exceptions, and how to request them.